RobertWHurst/Theta/Readme.md

 than HTTP, with the goal of enabling a new class of real time applications.
 Theta support a range of transports including both TCP and WebSocket.

+**Note: Better documentation is in the works.
+The project is very much in development.**

 ## Installation

 Install via NPM or Yarn